decaluwe/1D-SEI-Model/ECS_Interface/README.md

 This model simulates the growth of the SEI (*S*olid *E*lectrolyte *I*nterphase) on a non-intercalating anode (in this case, tungsten).

+*Note: This is a 'frozen' version of the code, used to generate the figures in the ECS Interface article from the Spring 2019 Data Science issue, is saved in the `ECS_Interface` folder. *

 The model is built upon the capabilities in the [Cantera](cantera.org) software suite, which facilitates incorporating chemical complexity in an efficient, theoretically-robust manner.